auth-global/self-documenting-cryptography/design-documents/g3p.md

 Our security model comes into play only after a password hash has been _stolen_.
 If an observer is a legitimate user, the benefits of these tagging constructions are far more robust.
 Deploying a hypothetical tag obscuration attack against a legitimate user would provide nonexistent, dubious, or minor secondary benefits to an attacker.
 This is because an attacker who can alter the user's authenticator will be able to lie about the tag, and won't need a cryptographic attack to do so!
 In many common cases it would also be trivial to simply steal the plaintext password directly.
 Passwords are replayable if you get close enough to the source!

-All of but one of the self-documenting constructions in this paper revolve around the following two plausible understandings of HMAC.
-The exception is the last self-documenting construction introduced, which depends on the plausible understanding that every bit of bcrypt's fixed-length input parameters is a directly self-documenting tag, assuming a sufficient number of input bits are somehow derived from observer input.
+The self-documenting constructions used in this paper primarily revolve around the following plausible understanding of the cryptoacoustic properties of HMAC:

 ```
 HMAC-SHA256 (